avamsykiran/GoLang_11May2021_28May2021_09001130/Readme.md

                  s3 := nums[4:8] //s3 contains 4th to 8th ele of the nums array

-                Len(slice)              number of eles in that slice Cap(slice)              number of eles in the array of te slice, starting from the first ele in the slice
+                len(slice)              number of eles in that slice cap(slice)              number of eles in the array of te slice, starting from the first ele in the slice